 Education 4.0 can be understood as learning and education processes in an age of digital change.
 The term alludes to industry 4.0 or the fourth industrial revolution.
 New technologies, changing patterns of life and new practices influence how we learn, where we learn and what we learn.
 Integrating education processes with information and communication technologies becomes more important.
 This entails not only that students become competent in using new media, but also that they gain an awareness for a networked world.
 This is of consequence for the organization of school.

 Education 5.0 could be understood as a critical examination of the use of technology and networked systems.
 Is it time to consider a change of perspectives towards a stronger emphasis on personality development, basic values, empowerment, democracy and collective responsibility?
-Are responsibility, participation in democracy and a respectful treatment of the environment things that need to be emphasized time and again as objects of pedagogical thinking?
+Are responsibility, participation in democracy and a respectful treatment of the environment elements that need to be emphasized time and again as objects of pedagogical thinking?
 What is the place of school in a world in which a myriad of information is readily available that is shaped by differing psycho-social dynamics?
 What relation between school and extra scholastic agents does the school of the future aim for in respect of the student’s welfare?
 How can we successfully promote education and what responsibilities do the various agents from the educational sector, but also from society have: How can networked systems collaborate in an impactful manner, what forms can collaboration between agents from inside and outside the school sector on a vertical and horizontal scale have?

 The Symposium deals with questions of governance in educational systems, adequate leadership, sustainable school improvement and impactful teaching and learning settings.